Mit Ghamr: Judaism

 Mit Ghamr was known for having a relatively large Jewish community, many of whose members worked in commerce.
 Statistics from 1902 indicate that its population numbered approximately 242 people at the beginning of the 20th century.
 The community reportedly had at least two synagogues, one of which was known as the Clement Bardo Synagogue.
 The community also owned a bakery for preparing matzah, an unleavened bread eaten by Jews during Passover.
+In addition, a mikveh (Jewish ritual bath) was found in the city of Mit Ghamr, and there was a Jewish quarter known as the Jewish Quarter, which still exists today.